proycon/homepage/content/software/stam.md

 Swedish, Afrikaans and Frisian for *"trunk"* (as in the trunk of a tree), the name itself depicts a solid foundation upon which more elaborate solutions can be built.

-For more information see [the STAM website](https://annotation.github.io/stam) and/or the implementations below.
+STAM is introduced on [the STAM website](https://annotation.github.io/stam).

 ## Implementations